EdgeNet-project/edgenet-legacy-2024/docs/tutorials/user_registration.md

 ## What you will do

 You will use a public kubeconfig file provided by EdgeNet to create a *registration request* object that is associated with your e-mail address.
 Object creation generates an e-mail to you, containing a one-time code.
 You will authenticate yourself by using that code to patch the object.
-This will alert the authority administrators, who will, if all is in order, approve your request.
-With approval, you receive via e-mail a kubeconfig file that is specific to you and that allows you to act as a user of the authority from which you make the request.
+This will alert the tenant administrators, who will, if all is in order, approve your request.
+With approval, you receive via e-mail a kubeconfig file that is specific to you and that allows you to act as a user of the tenant from which you make the request.

 ## Steps